 One of the first things we teach at our addiction treatment centers in Dallas is that every one of us is entitled to our own thoughts, opinions, and beliefs.
 It is extremely important that we learn how to value ourselves in a way that doesn’t depend on what others think.

 In sobriety, you’ll be faced with all sorts of challenges that are looking to undermine your sobriety.
 You may have old friends tempt you with alcohol or drugs.
 You might have to revisit places where you made poor choices in your past.
 You may have family tell you that you don’t need to be sober.

 Making sure you define your own boundaries is one of the most important recovery resources at your disposal.
 Making boundaries is a crucial part of learning to live sober, and setting boundaries will help you overcome the challenges you’ll surely face.

 Below is a guide to the different types of boundaries that can be set and how they help you during the recovery process.

 Personal Boundaries in Recovery

-So what’s a personal boundary?
+What’s a personal boundary?
 A personal boundary is a physical, mental, or emotional rule or limitation you set for yourself.
 Boundaries are placed on others to keep ourselves safe.
-Here are examples of certain kinds of boundaries.
+That’s why the importance of boundaries is discussed at rehab centers in Dallas, TX.
+Here are examples of certain kinds of personal boundaries.